-A general stochastic modelling approach (Frederiksen and Kepert, 2006) has been used to determine eddy viscosity matrices that parameterise the interactions between fields at different vertical levels and horizontal scales in the atmosphere and ocean.
+- A general stochastic modelling approach (Frederiksen and Kepert, 2006) has been used to determine eddy viscosity matrices that parameterise the interactions between fields at different vertical levels and horizontal scales in the atmosphere and ocean.
 Additionally when truncations are made within the enstrophy cascading inertial range the subgrid parameterisation coefficients are represented by a set of unifying scaling laws.
 The laws govern how the form and magnitude of both the atmospheric and oceanic eddy viscosities change with flow strength and grid resolution.
-We have demonstrated that simulations adopting these scaling laws produce resolution independent statistics across all scales of motion.
+We have demon- - 435 strated that simulations adopting these scaling laws produce resolution independent statistics across all scales of motion.
 This means no additional resolution need be wasted in order to account for the presence of an artificial dissipation range, which drastically improves the computational efficiency of the simulations.

-The scaling laws developed here can be implemented into other spectral and grid point simulations relatively easily (Kitsios et al., 2013), and are expected to improve the efficiency and accuracy of numerical weather and climate simulations (Frederiksen et al., 2003).
-In addition the stochastic modelling approach adopted here, can be used to represent nonlinear interactions in any classical multi-scale dynamical system (Frederiksen, 2012b).
+The scaling laws developed here can be implemented directly into spectral simulations, and are expected to improve the efficiency and accuracy of numerical weather and climate simulations 440 (Frederiksen et al., 2003, 2015).
+There are also two possible approaches to implement these scaling laws into grid point codes.
+The simplest approach is to apply the subgrid model directly in grid-point space via a Laplacian operator of the appropriate power, as outlined in Table 1.
+More generally it is also possible to employ grid to spectral transforms, where the subgrid model is calculated in spectral

+445 space, and then applied in physical space.

+Finally the stochastic modelling approach adopted here, is not only confined to fluid mechanics, but can be used to represent nonlinear interactions in any classical multi-scale dynamical system (Frederiksen, 2012b).

 Acknowledgements.
-We acknowledge the Commonwealth Scientific Industrial Research Organisation for funding the research.
+We acknowledge the Commonwealth Scientific Industrial Research Organisation for fund-450 ing the research.